icapeli/icapeli-phase_1_project/phase_1_project.md

 ```

-Lastly, I want to create a total profit column which is simply 'worldwide_gross' - 'production_budget' and also domestic, foreign, and worldwide_ROI respectively.
+Lastly, I want to create a total profit column which is simply 'worldwide_gross' - 'production_budget' .
+I will also create domestic, foreign, and worldwide_ROI columns  respectively.
 These are easy ways to measure profitability.

 ```python